This comprehensive guide covers everything you need to know about wisdom teeth removal.

 Mesioangular (also mesial) impaction

-- The tooth is angled forwards, towards the front of the mouth.
+- The tooth is angled forward, towards the front of the mouth.
 This is the most common type of impaction.

 Distoangular (also distal) impaction